elcorto/dotcp/README.md

 files/dirs/links dynamically at deploy time based on regexes using the `-i`/`-x` options.
-We don't support ignore files as [`chezmoi`][chezmoi] does, but you can achieve the same by storing include/exclude regex patterns in your dotfiles repo and pass them to `dotcp`.
-For instance add machine-specific deploy scripts in your dotfiles repo outside of `$DOTCP_DOTFILES{user,root}`.
+We don't support ignore files as [`chezmoi`][chezmoi] does, but you can achieve the same by storing include/exclude regex patterns in your dotfiles location and pass them to `dotcp`.
+For instance add machine-specific deploy scripts in your dotfiles location outside of `$DOTCP_DOTFILES/{user,root}`.
 A `deploy_foo.sh` script could be

 ```sh
 #!/bin/sh